Ibotta/atomic_cache/docs/USAGE.md

 If metrics are enabled, the `<namespace>.generate.run` can be used to determine the min/max/average generate time for a particular cache and the `generate_ttl_ms` tuned using that.

+##### ⚠️ TTL Rounding
+When using atomic_cache with memcached, be aware that the TTL will be rounded down to the nearest whole seconds.
+For example, a `generate_ttl_ms` value of 3500 will result in a 3s TTL with memcache.

+##### ⚠️ Max Rate of Change
+Atomic_cache will *not* remove the lock after the generation process is done.
+This is both more efficient, and allows the `generate_ttl_ms` to be used to limit the total rate of change.
+For example, if the typical database query behind the cache takes 2s to run, but `generate_ttl_ms` is set to 10s, then the lock will live on for 8s after the generate process finishes, preventing other processes from querying for a new value.
+In many ways, `generate_ttl_ms` is the amount of time that the system will be un-allowed to make additional queries.

 #### `max_retries` & `backoff_duration_ms`
 _`max_retries` defaults to 5._
 _`backoff_duration_ms` defaults to 50ms._